devexp-db/distgen/docs/spec_multispec.rst

 By using specs with different ``version`` in the example above, you could render the template for various software versions.
-While this is ok for simpler usecases, it might become impractical on bigger scale: imagine you want to render Dockerfile for an image, that will be based on several different distributions and contain a combination of several versions of 2 different packages.
+While this is ok for simpler usecases, it might become impractical on bigger scale: imagine you want to render a Dockerfile for an image, that will be based on several different distributions and contain a combination of several versions of 2 different packages.
 This would mean you'd need lots of small spec files, each with couple of lines and you'd need to manually select and